Steering committee

 (Photo: TUM / Astrid Eckert)

-Hannah Rauscher-Spiess, Head of Communications at the Bavarian State Natural History Collections (SNSB)
+Hannah Rauscher-Spiess, Head of Communications at the Bavarian State Collections of Natural History (SNSB)

 Hannah Rauscher-Spiess